MercuryWorkshop/dreamlandjs/README.md

 );
 ```

-AliceJS provides a simple and intuitive API at a low cost
+AliceJS provides a simple and intuitive API at a low cost (~8kb, smaller than react)

 To get started with AliceJS, add this to the compileroptions of your `tsconfig.json`
 ```json